slint-ui/slint/docs/tutorial/cpp/src/game_logic_in_cpp.md

 ...
 ```

-The last change to the `.60` markup is to act when the `MemoryTile` signals that it was clicked on.
+The last change to the `.60` markup is to act when the <span class="hljs-title">MemoryTile</span> signals that it was clicked on.
 We add the following handler:

 ```60
 ...